microsoft/vscode-docs/api/extension-capabilities/overview.md

 # Extensions Capabilities Overview

 VS Code has a vast Extension API, and this topic breaks it down to smaller categories.
 Each category:

 - Explains one aspect of VS Code API
 - Shows you what extension could achive with that API, and
 - Points you to more detailed guides for using that API

 ## Common Capabilities

-The [common capabilities](common-capabilities) are core pieces of functionality that you can use alongside any of the other extension points.
-These include registering commands, making your extension easily configurable, and collecting user input using quick inputs.
+[Common capabilities](common-capabilities) are core pieces of functionality that you can use alongside any of the other extension points.
+Some of these capabilities include:

+- Registering commands, configurations, keybindings or Context Menu items
+- Storing data
+- Displaying information messages
+- Using Quick Pick to get user input
+- Open system file picker to let user select files / folders
+- Use Progress API to indicate long-running operations

+Learn more at the [Common Capabilities](common-capabilities) topic.

 **Example Extension Points**

-- Register a new command with a keyboard shortcut.
+- Register new commands, configurations, keybindings,  with a keyboard shortcut.
-- Collect user input using quick inputs.
+- Collect user input using Quick Picks.
-- Build custom UI flows using quick picks.
 - Adding settings for your extension.

 ## Theming